 Elimu is the official trade name of Elimu Development Projects.
 We are based in Ottawa, Canada and our Canadian operations are currently completely volunteer-run.
 All those involved in management, administration and fundraising volunteer their time and expertise.
 So, all proceeds raised go direct to Elimu projects.

-Overhead costs and administrative expenses have been covered by our founder, Nina Chung, since the beginning.
+Administrative expenses have been covered by our founder, Nina Chung, since the beginning.
 To avoid overhead costs the “office” of Elimu is a virtual set up run from various home offices.
 So you will only find a P.O.
 Box address for us in Canada.
 We have been undertaking projects in Kenya since 2006.
 We were officially registered as a Canadian charitable organization in 2012.
 We are also registered in the U.S.A. and Kenya.

 Most of the team in Kenya first volunteered for Elimu, some still do.
 Founder, Nina Chung, spends more than half the year overseeing projects.
 She has managed to gather an able team who support her vision and are taking Elimu to another level.
 They are Kenyans who come from the same types of backgrounds as the children we serve.
 Some remember how it feels to walk more than an hour to school (barefoot so that shoes would not wear out too fast).
 Some were sponsored to stay in school.
 They are professionals who give of themselves in the hope of making a better future for their country.